-GSA E-buy serves as a $10B dollar per year bidding bulletin board for the federal government.
-The federal government puts on E-buy bid and projects they are looking to procure or accomplish and the GSA Schedule Holders in that SIN are then allowed to place bids on those procurements.
-You must have a GSA Schedule and be in the particular SIN/Industry for the procurement in order to have access to view the procurement.
+GSA eBuy serves as a $10B per year bidding bulletin board for the federal government.
+The federal government puts on eBuy bids and projects they are looking to procure or accomplish and the GSA Schedule holders in that SIN are then allowed to place bids on those procurements.
+You must have a GSA Schedule and be in the particular SIN/industry for the procurement in order to have access to view the procurement.
 These procurements are invisible to all other firms.
 This tool was created to bring versatility and ease to online procurement.
-By using eBuy, federal purchasers can get quotes on commercial products/services/solutions, seek information, find supply sources, obtain complicated needs by attaching work statement, request items of large dollars, enjoy secure business transactions and set up a Blanket Purchase Agreement pricing.
+By using eBuy, federal purchasers can get quotes on commercial products/services/solutions, seek information, find supply sources, obtain complicated needs by attaching work statements, request items of high value, enjoy secure business transactions and set up a Blanket Purchase Agreement pricing.

-E-buy has exceptionally high levels of activity in the federal governments 4th Quarter (Jul-Aug-Sep).
+eBuy has exceptionally high levels of activity in the federal governments 4th Quarter (Jul-Aug-Sep).
 This is due to the use it or lose it philosophy federal agencies take with their annual budgets.
-Therefore GSA e-buy is an important tool for federal vendors to monitor to take advantage of 4th quarter spending.
-Over 50% of E-buy procurements for the year in this 4 month period.
+Therefore, GSA eBuy is an important tool for federal vendors to monitor to take advantage of 4th quarter spending.
+Over 50% of eBuy procurements for the year are in this 4-month period.